knice/inquiry.ucsc.edu/source/_articles/2020-21/highest-regards.md

 policy, and agroecology, to name just a few.

-Moving forward, Larive plans to fully support UCSC faculty in their hands-on approach to shaping the university's research program---they're the ones who can spot areas ripe for new research and collaborations, she said.
+Moving forward, Larive plans to fully support UCSC faculty in their hands-on approach to shaping the university's research program&mdash;they're the ones who can spot areas ripe for new research and collaborations, she said.
 "We're on a great trajectory already."